 Planning a short getaway to Atlanta?
-If you are looking for quick recommendations, full day activities, or a mix of both, this blog post has you covered!
+If you are looking for quick recommendations, full day activities, or a mix of both, this Atlanta Travel Guide has you covered!
 Lodging, restaurants, and general city recommendations, it's all here.

 Atlanta is flourishing with people from all over the United States.
 We've lived here for two years now, but I feel like we have a pretty good grasp and update on things happening, local favorites, and so much more.
 Whether you're visiting Atlanta for the first time - no matter how long you're staying - I'm positive you'll enjoy it.
-Hopefully, with this travel guide of Atlanta, Georgia, you can hit a couple of spots and see everything this city has to offer.
+Hopefully, with this Atlanta Travel Guide, you can hit a couple of spots and see everything this city has to offer.

 Lodging and accomodations

 Like most major cities, there are neighborhoods within them.
 We live in Buckhead, it’s north of downtown Atlanta.
 If you look at a map, locals will say things like OTP or ITP.
 This stands for Outside the Perimeter or Inside the Perimeter.
 They’re referring to the perimeter of the city.
 I would recommend staying in downtown Midtown - near Piedmont Park, Virginia Highlands (by Ponce City Market), or Buckhead.
 Any of these neighborhoods will put you in a pretty centrally located area.

 One of our favorite places to stay is the St. Regis in Buckhead.
 It's in a great area and good walking distance from a few Atlanta staples.
 You could also find a ton of Airbnb's available.
 If you're visiting to Atlanta in the summertime, seek somewhere that has a pool - it gets HOT.
 Also to note - not a single person here actually calls it 'Hot-lanta'.